easwaranramamurthy/cell-type-classification/README.md

 7. WandB runs are available on a public link here - https://wandb.ai/easwaran/cell_type_classification

+8. TODO: `03_compile_evaluation_metrics.py` - notebook for compilation of evaluation metrics and comparing all trained models.

 # Comparing Geneformer and scGPT:

 The main differences between Geneformer and scGPT are: